Women's Economic Security Act FAQs

 Yes, all employers, regardless of size, must provide up to 12 weeks of unpaid pregnancy and parental leave to an employee, unless the employer agrees to a longer leave.
 Employees have a right to this unpaid pregnancy and parental leave regardless of how long the employee has worked for that employer.

-Minnesota’s paid family and medical leave law, which provides paid time off during or following a pregnancy, goes into effect Jan.
+Minnesota’s Paid Leave law, which provides paid time off during or following a pregnancy, goes into effect Jan.
 1, 2026.

 Are employees who take pregnancy and parental leave entitled to the same job after returning from leave?